 “I learned Greek when I was younger and celebrated Greek Easter and Christmas,” she says, “but I never really explored Greek literature until I came to Gallatin.”
-Trittas is minoring in Hellenic studies, and she also works at NYU’s Hellenic Studies Department.
-“Professor Liana Theodoratou, the director of the program, inspires me to continue my involvement in Greek studies,” she says.
+Vaia is minoring in Hellenic studies and works at NYU’s Alexander S. Onassis Program in Hellenic Studies.
+“Dr. Liana Theodoratou, the director of the program, deeply inspires me to continue my involvement in Greek studies,” she says.

 Vaia is on the editorial board of the Literacy Review, and her future plans include submitting work to the Gallatin Review, and continuing to communicate her identity and to empower herself through writing.
 Her long-term plans are to work with those who have suffered discrimination and to help teach them to raise their voices.